xuning28/FDA_project_group_XN/README.md

 # FDA_project_group_XN

-Welcome！ This is our group project for Financial Data Analysis. 📖
+Welcome!
+This is our group project for Financial Data Analysis. 📖

 Project name : TBA